nachocaru/xaprb.com/content/blog/2006-07-12-how-to-switch-from-linuxthreads-to-nptl-on-gentoo.md

         The C stubs add-on version 2.1.2.
 ... snip ...</pre>

-You want to look at the &#8220;Available extensions&#8221; section of the output.
+You want to look at the "Available extensions" section of the output.
 Again, in this example you can see linuxthreads is included, but not NPTL.

-On the other hand, maybe if you execute `/lib/tls/... ` you&#8217;d find an NPTL version there.
+On the other hand, maybe if you execute `/lib/tls/... ` you'd find an NPTL version there.
 In any case, once you rebuild with the `nptlonly` USE flag, you should see the following from executing `/lib/lib.so.6`:

 <pre>$ /lib/libc.so.6
 GNU C Library stable release version 2.3.6, by Roland McGrath et al.